 Unit tests focus on verifying the smallest piece of testable software, such as a function, method, or class.
 Your test suites should have more unit tests than other kinds of tests.

 Component tests verify that a component (which usually consists of multiple classes) behaves as expected.
 A component test often requires the use of mock objects that can mimic user actions, events, perform layout, and instantiate child components.

 Integration and end-to-end tests verify the behavior of an entire app, or a large chunk of an app.
 An integration test generally runs on a real device or OS simulator (for mobile) or on a browser (for the web) and consists of two pieces: the app itself, and the test app that puts the app through its paces.
 An integration test often measures performance, so the test app generally runs on a different device or OS than the app being tested.

 Generally useful libraries

-Although your tests partly depend on the platform your code is intended for—Flutter, the Dart VM, or Angular Dart, for example—the following packages are useful across Dart platforms:
+Although your tests partly depend on the platform your code is intended for—Flutter, the web, or server-side, for example—the following packages are useful across Dart platforms:

 Provides a standard way of writing tests in Dart.
 You can use the test package to:

 - Write single tests, or groups of tests.